Patient Outcome and Zero-shot Diagnosis Prediction with Hypernetwork-guided Multitask Learning

 \section{Introduction}

-Recent advances apply artificial intelligence to predict clinical events or infer the probable diagnosis for clinical decision support~\citep{shickel2017deep,li2021neural}.
+Recent advances apply artificial intelligence to predict clinical events or infer the probable diagnosis for clinical decision support~\cite{shickel2017deep,li2021neural}.
 Those works extensively study clinical data from Electronic Health Records (EHRs).
-For example, the Doctor AI model for predictive modeling on EHRs~\citep{choi2016doctor} and the Deep Patient model for unsupervised patient record representation learning~\citep{miotto2016deep} are proposed by leveraging longitudinal medical data.
+For example, the Doctor AI model for predictive modeling on EHRs~\cite{choi2016doctor} and the Deep Patient model for unsupervised patient record representation learning~\cite{miotto2016deep} is proposed by leveraging longitudinal medical data.
 Within the patient records, we can also find various clinical notes written by general practitioners or physicians and annotated with specific diagnosis results, medical codes, and other clues of patient outcome.
-Those clinical notes consist of meaningful health information, including health profile, clinical synopsis, diagnostic investigations, and medications, which can empower the clinical decision making~\citep{li2021neural}.
-Clinical text mining has demonstrated its feasibility in diverse healthcare applications, including medical code prediction~\citep{ji2021medical}, readmission prediction~\citep{huang2019clinicalbert} and diagnosis prediction~\citep{van2021clinical}.
-Readmission and length-of-stay prediction can help with utility management, which is especially important when healthcare service is in high demand.
-Diagnostic prediction can support clinicians making decisions based on a large number of clinical reports.
-This paper focuses on multitask patient outcome prediction from clinical notes, which classifies patients' diagnostic results and predicts clinical outcomes to empower expert clinicians and improve healthcare services' efficiency.
-Fig.~\ref{fig:illustration} demonstrates an example of multitask patient outcome prediction.
-The multitask deep learning model takes a series of clinical notes as input, including patient health profile, clinical synopsis, and laboratory test reports.
-It outputs several patients outcomes such as the length of stay at the hospital, possible diagnoses, and the readmission probability after hospitalization.
+Those clinical notes consist of meaningful health information, including health profile, clinical synopsis, diagnostic investigations, and medications, which can empower the clinical decision making~\cite{li2021neural}.
+Clinical text mining has demonstrated its feasibility in diverse healthcare applications, including medical code prediction~\cite{ji2021medical}, readmission prediction~\cite{huang2019clinicalbert} and diagnosis prediction~\cite{van2021clinical}.
+Readmission and length-of-stay prediction can help with utility management, especially when healthcare service is in high demand.
+Diagnostic prediction can support clinicians in making decisions based on many clinical reports.
+This study focuses on multitask patient outcome prediction from clinical notes, which classifies patients' diagnostic results and predicts clinical outcomes to empower expert clinicians and improve healthcare services' efficiency.